Skip to Content

 We would especially like to thank the Official Florida Keys Tourism Council, KLM Royal Dutch Airlines as well as the Island House in Key West for the invitation, the support, and the opportunity to experience the Keys in such a free and authentic way.

 Would you like to learn more about us gay travel bloggers and experience our queer adventures together with us?
 Then stay tuned and follow us on Facebook, Twitter, YouTube, Pinterest, and Instagram!
-See you in Florida, the Florida Keys or on one of our next Gay Pride trips worldwide!
+See you in Florida, the Florida Keys, or on one of our next Gay Pride trips worldwide!

 Karl & Daan.